redsanket/spark/external/presto/guide/connectivity/dbvis.rst

 ===========

 1. Download and run the script to fetch Athenz role certificates following steps in :ref:`macOS Daily Setup <mac_daily>`.
+   This script has to be run once daily before connecting to Presto or HiveServer2.

 New Connection
 ==============